Turf Club (New Jersey): Restoration efforts

 In 2020, the Asbury Park African-American Music Project (AP-AMP) announced plans to revitalize The Turf Club.
 The organization purchased the club in 2022 and, in the same year, received a grant from the National Trust for Historic Preservation's African American Cultural Heritage Action Fund to help cover rehabilitation expenses.

 AP-AMP has hosted live music events at the club since 2021.

+In 2023, Bruce Springsteen and Patti Scialfa donated $100,000 to restore the venue for live music and performing arts.
+The AP-AMP recently restored the roof as of late 2023.